The Feast Days

 The timing of Easter is calculated using a formula established at the Council of Nicaea in 325 AD, deliberately set to avoid coinciding with Passover.
 It falls on the first Sunday after the first full moon after the spring equinox.
 This formula has no basis in the Torah.
 It is an ecclesiastical calculation designed to separate Easter from its Hebrew roots.

 YaHoWaH already has an appointed time in the spring.
-It is called Pesach (Passover) and it is the very feast during which Yeshua died, by the Tanakh calendar.
+It is called Pesach (Passover) and it is the very feast during which Yeshua died, by the Hebrew Bible (Old Testament) calendar.
 The early Hebrew followers of Yeshua kept Passover and understood his death in the context of the Passover lamb.
 Easter replaced Passover.
 The original was not improved.
 It was removed.

 "And this day shall be unto you for a memorial; and ye shall keep it a feast to YaHoWaH throughout your generations; ye shall keep it a feast by an ordinance for ever."